qiime2/docs/source/tutorials/pd-mice.rst

 ..
 After denoising: 287 features
 ..
 Most sequences: recip.539.ASO.PD4.D14, 4996
 ..
-With 4250 seqs/sample, we retain 26 of 48 samples => 22 samples remain
+With 4250 seqs/sample, we retain 26 of 48 samples.
+48-25=23 samples with fewer than 4250 total features.
 ..
 3 features are found in 47 samples: 04c8be5a3a6ba2d70446812e99318905, ea2b0e4a93c24c6c3661cbe347f93b74, 1ad289cd8f44e109fd95de0382c5b252
 ..
 Sample recip.460.WT.HC3.D49 has the lowest final depth with 347 sequences
 .. the sample fails in the denoising stage